cayang/2020-msia423-yang/README.md

 ## Running MySQL in Command Line (Optional)

-Once the RDS table has been created, you can access the MySQL database via the command line in a Docker container.
+Once the RDS table has been created, you can access the database via MySQL in the command line.

 ### 1. Configure MySQL environment variables